daved01/ragcore/README.md

   <img src="https://github.com/daved01/ragcore/actions/workflows/code-check-main.yml/badge.svg" alt="GitHub CI">
 </p>

-A RAG library with a CLI interface.
-See [documentation](https://daved01.github.io/ragcore/) for more details.
+A Retrieval Augmented Generation library with a CLI interface.
+Build RAG applications with just a few commands and a configuration file.

+For more details see the [documentation](https://daved01.github.io/ragcore/).

-# Quick start
+# Installation

 To install, run